ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-dimensions.md

 > A quick way to analyze transactional data by dimensions is to use the **Set Dimension Filter** action filter totals by dimensions in the chart of accounts and on pages for entries.

 > [!NOTE]
 > Analysis views often use data from dimensions.
-If you discover that an incorrect dimension has been used on posted general ledger entries, you can correct the dimension values and update your analysis views.
-That will help keep your financial reports and analyses accurate.
+Pokud zjistíte, že u zaúčtovaných položek hlavní knihy byla použita nesprávná dimenze, můžete opravit hodnoty dimenzí a aktualizovat zobrazení analýzy.
+To vám pomůže udržet vaše finanční sestavy a analýzy přesné.
 For more information, see [Troubleshooting and Correcting Dimensions](finance-troubleshooting-correcting-dimensions.md#changing-dimension-assignments-after-posting)

 ## Sady dimenzí